eamtcPROG/PAD/README.md

 ### Data Warehouse and ETL
   - Purpose: Consolidate data for analytics and reporting.
   - Implementation Steps:
-    - Set up a data warehouse using a suitable platform.
+    - Set up a data warehouse using a PostgreSQL.
     - Develop ETL processes to extract data from PostgreSQL and MongoDB.
     - Schedule periodic updates to sync data.
-    - Use the data warehouse to generate reports